-- research of impact of enery and transport objects on water bodies;
+- research of environmental impact of energy and transport objects;

-- collection and analysis of data of the Lithuanian water bodies (rivers, ponds, the Curonian Lagoon, and the Baltic Sea).
+- collection and analysis of data on Lithuanian water bodies (rivers, ponds, the Curonian Lagoon, and the Baltic Sea).

-The most significant research objects of the Laboratory are Lithuanian rivers and lakes, the Curonian Lagoon and the Baltic Sea.
-The condition of these water bodies is determined by extreme natural phenomena, such as global warming, storms, floods and economic activities (energy production, navigation, ponds).
-Therefore, the assessment of the state of water bodies is one of the most important tasks of research.
+The most significant research objects of the Laboratory are Lithuanian rivers and lakes, the Curonian Lagoon, and the Baltic Sea.
+The state of these water bodies is determined by extreme natural phenomena, such as storms, floods, and anthropogenic activity (energy production, navigation, and ponds).
+Therefore, the assessment of the change of state of water bodies is one of the most important research tasks.

-Applying the information collected in the hydrographic and hydro meteorological database and the modern digital modeling systems, the Laboratory solves the following tasks:
+Using the information collected in the hydrographic and hydrometeorological database and applying the latest digital modelling methods, the Laboratory solves the following tasks:

-- impact of climate change on water bodies;
+- impact assessment of climate change on water bodies;

 - analysis of change of extreme hydrological phenomena of water bodies;

-- digital modeling of waves, hydrological and hydrodynamic processes and sediment transport in water bodies;
+- digital modelling of waves, hydrological and hydrodynamic processes, and sediment transport in water bodies;

 - environmental impact assessment of anthropogenic activities on water bodies and justification of environmental protection measures;

-- environmental assessment of new sea ports and the ports under reconstruction;
+- environmental impact assessment of new sea ports and ports under construction;

-- exploitation of sea harbors and waterways, ensuring the nautical depth;
+- exploitation of sea harbours and waterways, ensuring the nautical depth;

-– modeling of pollution dispersion in water bodies;
+- modelling of pollution dispersion in water bodies;

 - sensitivity and uncertainty analysis of hydrological and hydrodynamic processes.